 In the UK, Energy Performance Certificates (EPCs) are an essential part of buying, selling and renting homes.
 But what is an EPC rating?
 In this article, we explore what an EPC rating does, before explaining each part of the Energy Performance Certificate step by step.

-What does an EPC rating do?
+What is an EPC rating?

 In short, an EPC rating is a review of a property’s energy efficiency.
 They’re primarily used by would-be buyers or renters to quickly see how much their energy bills will cost in their new house or flat.

 In England, Wales and Northern Ireland, EPCs are carried out by EPC assessors or ‘Domestic Energy Assessors’ (in Scotland, they must be government-approved organisations).
 The EPC assessor will carry out a brief survey of your home before producing the EPC.
 The house is then placed on a colour-coded scale from A to G, A being the most efficient with the cheapest fuel bills.

 Your house’s EPC rating will depend on:

 - The amount of energy used per m²

 - The level of carbon dioxide emissions (given in tonnes per year)

 Once issued, the EPC will be valid for 10 years – if your EPC is older than this, you’ll need to get a new EPC issued before you can sell or rent your house.

 Anyone can access a house’s EPC online for free via the EPC register, so they come in handy when comparing potential future homes on paper.
 It’s the responsibility of the house seller or landlord to provide a valid EPC – the prospective buyers shouldn’t have to pay anything.